How to sell your medical devices and IVDs in the UK

 4) Obtain UK Conformity Assessed (UKCA) marking

-The MHRA has a transition period in place, which allows companies to market devices based on their CE marking until:
+There is currently a transition period in place.
+This allows allows companies to market devices based on their CE marking until:

 The current UK medical device and IVD regulation is based on the old EU Directives.
-A new, more robust UK regulation is expected to go into effect in July 2024.
-If the July 2024 timeframe is met, then the five-year MDR/IVDR/IVDD CE marking extension is to July 2029, the three-year MDD/AIMDD CE marking extension is to July 2027.
+A new, more robust UK regulation is expected to go into effect in July 2025.

-To learn more about the UKCA / CE Marking transition period, please read: UKCA Marking Postponed & CE Marking Transition Period Extended
+To learn more about the UKCA / CE Marking transition period, please read: New Dates for UK Regulation & CE Marking

 What does this mean for me?